Jorge36/mycv/README.md

 # My CV
 My CV
+I used bootstrap 4.3.1 to develop this website.
 The webpage was deplyed on [000webhost](https://hobbyjorge.000webhostapp.com/)

 Screenshots of the website